hubspot-pros-and-cons

 Read also: 8 Surprisingly Awesome HubSpot Alternatives

-So, What’s the Best Choice for You?
+So, What’s the Best Value Option for SMBs?

 1. More affordable pricing options

-3. Grow your email list on your own terms
+2. Grow your email list on your own terms

 Even using just the free plan for marketing automation, you can start growing and nurturing your email list.
+Email marketing is crucial because it’s got an ROI unparalleled by any other type of marketing.

 When you use EngageBay, you’ll never be locked into anything.